ghubnerr/Notion-MCP/README.md

 - **Claude for Desktop Logs**: Look in the Claude logs directory for MCP-related logs
 - **Server Output**: Check standard output and error streams for server logs

-## License

-MIT

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request